JZbreadman/JZbreadman/README.md

     [
         {
             "🔭 Working on": null,
-            "🌱 Learning": "basic bioinformatics programming in Python 🐍", "🤔 Looking for help with": "Python data handling 📅", "📫 Reach me on Discord": "JZbreadman#1659 📡", "😄 Pronouns": "He/Him 👻"
+            "🌱 Learning": "Basic molecular dynamics simulations 📅", "🤔 Looking for help with": "Data handling with Python 🐍", "📫 Reach me on Discord": "JZbreadman#1659 📡", "😄 Pronouns": "He/Him 👻"
         }